 It's so much easier when you know the learning sequence from pre-reading to early reading and you can clearly see what your child needs to focus on right now!

-It's a common mistake to think that your toddler is ready for learning letters when he or she starts pointing to letters and asks, “What’s that?”
+It's a common mistake to think that toddlers are ready for learning letters when you notice them pointing to letters and asking, “What’s that?”

 The truth is that a toddler's “interest in letters” is actually just an eagerness for language.